duneanalytics/docs/docs/getting-started/sql-guides.md

 # SQL guides

+To be a successful Dune Wizard you need to have a good understanding of SQL to be able to query data from our database.

+We have compiled a few resources that we think are helpful in your journey to becoming a Dune Wizard.

 **General PostgreSQL Tutorials**

-To be a successful Dune Wizard you need to have a good understanding of PostgreSQL to be able to query data from our database.

-We have compiled a few resources that we think are helpful in your journey to becoming a Dune Wizard.

 [FreecodeCamp.org](https://www.youtube.com/watch?v=qw--VYLpxG4) Video Playlist (FREE)